 Dŵr Cymru Welsh Water's discharges per overflow hit 47.
-The company is aiming to reduce discharges to 30 per overflow by 2030.
+The company is aiming to reduce discharges to 30 per overflow by 20303.
 The average discharge reduction target in England and Wales is 21.
 Their lack of ambition is truly unacceptable.
 A LAME DUCK REGULATOR Dŵr Cymru Welsh Water has all the data it needs to find and deal with pollution.
-It's also a not-forprofit company with no shareholders, meaning it can reinvest money back into the system instead of worrying about dividends.
+It's also a not-for-profit company with no shareholders, meaning it can reinvest money back into the system instead of worrying about dividends.
 And yet, Dŵr Cymru Welsh Water has been routinely dumping sewage day after day and getting away with it.
 This is because Natural Resource Wales (NRW), the environmental regulator which should be putting a stop to this pollution, is an absolute shambles.
-Last year the Welsh Government had to settle a £19 million tax bill following an investigation by HM Revenue and Customs into how NRW was hiring contractors.
+Last year the Welsh Government had to settle a $\pounds 19$ million tax bill following an investigation by HM Revenue and Customs into how NRW was hiring contractors.
 The regulator is now slashing costs to try and repay the debt.
 256 jobs at the regulator have been axed already and a huge number of vacancies remain unfilled.
 Now operating on a shoestring budget, NRW have promised a rough 12 months.
-And water users and the environment will end up paying the price.
-FIGURE 6 The top ten impacted Welsh locations on the Safer Seas and Rivers Service in 2024 Another day another discharge There wasn't a single day in January, February or March 2025 where Dŵr Cymru/ Welsh Water weren't discharged somewhere in Wales.
-We are seeing history repeat itself already in Wales.
-In the first three months of 2025 we have already recorded 11,910 discharges.
+And water users and the environment will end up paying the price.4